ZeroXLR/natural-numbers-gitbook/Fin/README.md

 $$
 Putting both of this together, one has that $${{F}}(S(n))=\{x\in{{N}}:\ x<S(n)\}$$.

-This is a important result and it is, henceforth, assumed implicitly in the rest of this book.
+This is an important result and it is, henceforth, assumed implicitly in the rest of this book.

 ## Corollary FkSSFn